About Tidak Apa

 Back to Top

 Norman Churchill, a dear friend who had preceded me in converting to power after many years cruising under sail, listened to my requirements.
 He suggested I give a look at the Schucker.
 Jim Schucker had built a number of the boats in Cape Coral, Florida from 1977 to 1980.
-Designed as motorsailors, went out with a flybridge instead of a sailing rig.
-The Schucker fell on my eye, it’s stout construction and commodious layout notwithstanding, as something Goofy and Clarabelle ought to be driving.
+Designed as motorsailors, a few left the yard with a flybridge instead of a sailing rig.
+The Schucker fell on my eye as something Goofy and Clarabelle ought to be driving, it’s stout construction and commodious layout notwithstanding.
 After decades dinghying out to classically lined sailboats, I couldn't stand the idea of coming home each night to a comic satire.
 It seemed I had my own acculturated tastes to overcome.